LesterLee0/Data-Analysis-Portfolio/README.md

 # Lester Lee - Data Analyst Portfolio

 ## About
 Hi, I'm Lester!
-I'm a Statistics & Data Science student at UCLA (Expected June 2026) with hands-on experience turning raw data into clear, actionable insights.
+I'm a Statistics & Data Science student at UCLA with hands-on experience turning raw data into clear, actionable insights.
 I've worked across R, SQL, Excel, and Tableau — from building regression models on NBA game stats to analyzing 40K+ pizza transactions and telling data-driven stories about museum diversity.

 I'm actively seeking entry-level Data Analyst / Business Analyst roles in the Los Angeles area.
 This portfolio showcases the projects and tools I've worked with.